Content starts here

 Source: New York State Department of Taxation and Finance

-All residents, whether you’re a single or joint filer, who have an adjusted gross income over $107,650 also pay a supplemental tax.
-This amount is calculated based on your earnings and your tax-filing status (married filing jointly, single or married filing separately, or head of household).
+All residents, regardless of your filing status, who have an adjusted gross income over $107,650 also pay a supplemental tax.
+This amount is calculated based on your earnings and your tax-filing status (single, married filing jointly, married filing separately, head of household, or qualifying surviving spouse).
 Check New York Form IT-201 (for residents) and Form IT-203 (for nonresidents/part-year residents) for filing details.

 Are pensions or retirement income taxed in New York?